david-kraslan/s3_suricata_backup/README.md

-You can find full documentation and tutorial here: [FULL TUTORIAL](https://medium.com/@davidkraslan/automating-suricates-in-aws-part-1-suricata-backups-1efe7d4b96ca)
+You can find full documentation and tutorial in this [Medium.com article](https://medium.com/@davidkraslan/automating-suricates-in-aws-part-1-suricata-backups-1efe7d4b96ca)

 Enjoy! :)